 73 - Tom - W0EAJ - Denver, CO USA

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Swan (Cubic) SS-200A.
+We collect prices paid by real hams over the years to help you estimate the value of a used Swan (Cubic) SS-200A.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!